fusion-energy/fusion-neutronics-presentation-slides/3_prompt_response.md

 # Nuclear Heating

-- Energy deposition calculated from the flux using “Kinetic Energy Released in MAterials” (KERMA) factors (sometimes called heating numbers in XS libs)
+- Energy deposition calculated from the flux using “Kinetic Energy Released in MAterials” (KERMA) factors
 - Energy lost by a neutron from a collision is assumed to be deposited locally
 - Gamma photons produced by neutrons are transported to determine where their energy is deposited (need coupled neutron-photon transport)
 - The power density distribution is used in thermal-hydraulics calculations and subsequent structural analysis (e.g. thermal stress)